FIT3170-FY-Project-7/RABIT-DOCS/README.md

 ## Editing, Building, Local Deployment

-1. Install mdbook by following the [installation guide](https://rust-lang.github.io/mdBook/guide/installation.html).
+1. Install mdBook by following the [installation guide](https://rust-lang.github.io/mdBook/guide/installation.html).
 2. To add more pages, create a new .md file in the `src` folder, and add an entry in `SUMMARY.md`.
-See the [mdbook docs](https://rust-lang.github.io/mdBook/format/summary.html) for the syntax.
+See the [mdBook docs](https://rust-lang.github.io/mdBook/format/summary.html) for the syntax.
 3. To build and see the output locally, run `mdbook serve` and go to http://localhost:3000.

 ## Production Deployment